Diversity, Equity & Inclusion (DEI) Hub

 • Introduction of dedicated paternity leave and a recommendation to companies to promote its use.

-• Expansion of the tasks of the National Commission for Equal Opportunities in terms of gender equality, diversity and inclusion, disability, and work-life balance.
+• Expansion of the tasks of the National Commission for Equal Opportunities including:

 • Recommendation aimed at facilitating the granting of additional permits for workers who need to take care of a non-self-sufficient relative and are therefore considered “family caregivers” under national law, as well as recommendation of forms of flexible work for family caregivers and parents of children up to the age of 12 in order to guarantee a full balance between work and family life.